caelcs/invoicer-ui/README.md

 The docker file provided use nginx to deploy the app as static content.

+## Deploy using kubernetes

+Please refer to the project [invoicer-ui-deploy](https://github.com/caelwinner/invoicer-ui-deploy)

 ##Steps:
 1. Build the app using
 `npm run build`